we've Adapted our trips to comply with the latest Covid-19 best practice. Book your trip with peace of mind

 Erin is a great guide, she works amazingly hard to make sure everybody has a really great trip.
 She thinks of every little thing, she has good gear, in good condition for everyone to use.
 Erin leads trips in places she knows well so she has heaps of local knowledge to bring to expeditions, she knows the best campsites with the best white sand beaches and turquoise sea!

-Participants will need to arrive in Inverness for 9.30 am on the morning of the trip start date.
+Participants will need to arrive in Inverness for a 10 am pickup on the morning of the trip start date.
 We will meet at Inverness train station easily accessible by bus from Inverness airport or the regular rail service.
 After the team have been greeted by your guide Erin, you will travel to the launch at Old Dorney.
 Here we'll organise kit and pack kayaks before a delicious picnic and an amazing afternoon paddling.

 The team will pack up camp for the last time on departure day and enjoy a morning paddling before returning to the van with the aim of dropping off in Inverness for 4 pm.